jahzlariosa/nextjs/.ai/context.md

 3. Use existing components before creating new ones
 4. Follow the established security patterns
 5. Update this file when making significant changes
+6. Refer to `.ai/workflows/` for detailed implementation guides
+7. Use the established naming conventions consistently
+8. Always implement proper RLS policies for new tables
+9. Test authentication flows after making auth-related changes
+10. Use TypeScript interfaces from `lib/types/` for consistency